Preschool vs. Childcare: What’s the Difference?

 The focus at daycare is on overall care for the child's safety and well-being rather than education and development.
 While there may be educational activities planned, typically parents and caregivers don't send their children to a daycare center unless they need a specific child care option, rather than an educational option.

-Education and Learning in Daycare vs. Preschool
+Education and Learning in Childcare vs. Preschool

 Because the main goal of a preschool program is to get younger children prepared to enter kindergarten, a preschool uses a structured curriculum and has mapped out lesson plans geared toward teaching a specific lesson each day.
 They also have measures in place to track each child's social and emotional development and report those learning outcomes to parents more thoroughly.